ModelOriented/kernelshap/README.md

 ## Introduction

-SHAP values [1] decompose model predictions into additive contributions of the features in a fair way.
-A model agnostic approach is called Kernel SHAP, introduced in [1], and investigated in detail in [2].
+SHAP values (Lundberg and Lee, 2017) decompose model predictions into additive contributions of the features in a fair way.
+A model agnostic approach is called Kernel SHAP, introduced in Lundberg and Lee (2017), and investigated in detail in Covert and Lee (2021).

-The "kernelshap" package implements the Kernel SHAP Algorithm 1 described in the supplement of [2].
+The "kernelshap" package implements the Kernel SHAP Algorithm 1 described in the supplement of Covert and Lee (2021).
 An advantage of their algorithm is that SHAP values are supplemented by standard errors.
 Furthermore, convergence can be monitored and controlled.

-The main function, `kernelshap()`, requires three key arguments:
+The main function `kernelshap()` has three key arguments:

 - `X`: A matrix or data.frame of rows to be explained.
 Important: The columns should only represent model features, not the response.
 - `pred_fun`: A function that takes a data structure like `X` and provides one numeric prediction per row.
 Some examples: